cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P9: Multiple tests "So we're basically running through a few different test cases, every test the speed of the annotation instrumentation library,"
     - P9: "it runs through a few different test cases.
 So specifically, there's one test case where we're testing the [MeasurementAPI] instrumentation calls without any measurements.
 And then two measurement configurations.
 One is aggregation, which would basically give you a, well, a profile that you normally get out of applications that we look at where we aggregating things, [unintelligible] over time, and one is a trace.
 So we're recording every beginning and reaching event.
 Okay, so these are the three test cases.
 And then we're testing that gun across a bunch of numbers of threads actually, sort of get only like single process runs, because we're looking only at the local [MeasurementAPI] instrumentation time, but over different numbers of threads."
     - P9 "So once you have that you can run this experiment for different numbers of ranks, obviously, you're getting separate data sets for each of these experiments."
+    - P10 "So out of the [BenchmarkSuite], we're wanting to run the kernels across different variants.
+And then the variants will be run across different architectures such as GPU.
+We might be running it with different versions of [BenchmarkSuite], and understanding the performance of [BenchmarkSuite].
+You could be using different compilers in the [BenchmarkSuite] and understanding compiler benefits or performance benefits.
+Let's see.
+And then I guess within that as well, we have different tunings that exists within the variants that might change the performance as well."
   - Examples of different things to collect
     - P4: "for the performance data, we are basically dealing with different programs, executions, and there's different these programs are instrumented and they typically collect different performance counters, these might be exposed to the CPU, these can be software counters that are kind of made up just for the purpose of a special investigation into some performance question"
       - Also: "And typically the applications we are working with, and they will be implemented this way, they do have a few parameters of themselves."